The TAG McLaren Group purchases two Ultima Mk3 kits from Noble Motorsport Ltd.

 Albert and Edward were crucial to the development of the F1 and these two McLaren prototypes were later destroyed as the specialist magazines were still offering a fortune for sneak preview pictures.

-McLaren continue their successful business relationship with Ultima by purchasing an Ultima GTR from Ultima Sports Ltd to utilize in the development of their upcoming new range of McLaren supercars.
+McLaren continues its successful business relationship with Ultima by purchasing an Ultima GTR from Ultima Sports Ltd to utilise in the development of its upcoming new range of McLaren supercars.